dykyi-roman/architecture/event_driven_architecture.md

 ### Summary
 * All events is immutable (+/-)
-* Easy make a rollback
+* Easily make a rollback
 * Hard to support

 ### Read